-Not because I'm overly critical.
-It's something else entirely.
+Not because I’m overly critical; I actually do my best to be kind and supportive.
+It’s something else entirely.

-Many art teachers give demonstrations for their classes.
-Anyone who has been to one knows they can be wonderful to watch; the best of them are like great performances.
-The artist-teacher paints and the students watch as a blank canvas magically comes to life.
-There's even a little applause at the end.
+Most art teachers give demonstrations for their classes.
+Anyone who’s seen one knows they can be wonderful to watch–the best of them can be like great performances.
+The artist/teacher paints and the students watch as a blank canvas magically comes to life.
+There’s even a little applause at the end.

-Another reason is that painting is, for me, the most private of activities.
-So working in front of an audience feels about as natural as sleeping in front of one.
+The other reason is that painting is, for me, the most private of activities, so working in front of an audience feels about as natural as sleeping in front of one.

-Over time, I arrived at a method that felt comfortable enough to do well and valuable to my students.
-They don't passively watch while I paint.
+Over time, I discovered a method that was both comfortable for me and valuable to my students.
+They don’t watch while I paint.

 I watch them.

-The students perform and I'm the audience, discreetly circling the studio, making mental notes of their work, their body language, movements, focus and attention, even the way they breathe.
+The students perform and I become the audience, circling the studio, noting their work, their body language, focus and attention–even the way they breathe.
 Which they sometimes forget to do.

-Giving equal time to the subject that they should be looking at but usually aren't, at least not enough.
+All the while giving equal attention to the subject they should be looking at but usually aren’t, at least not enough.

 Which brings me to why I am so disliked.